Kananaskis Country

-Kananaskis Country is a multi-use area west of Calgary, Alberta, Canada in the foothills and front ranges of the Canadian Rockies.
-The area is named for the Kananaskis River, which was named by John Palliser in 1858 after a Cree acquaintance.
-Covering an area of approximately 4000 sqkm, Kananaskis Country was formed by the Alberta Government in 1978 to provide an assortment of land uses and designations.
+Kananaskis Country (also known as K-Country) is a multi-use area located west of Calgary in the foothills and front ranges of the Canadian Rockies, Alberta, Canada.
+Its western edge borders Banff National Park and the Alberta-British Columbia border.
+The region owes its name to the Kananaskis River, which was named by John Palliser in 1858 after a legendary Cree Native.
+Covering an area of approximately 4000 sqkm, Kananaskis Country was established by the Alberta Government in 1978 to provide a variety of land uses and designations.
 Land uses include resource extraction activities (such as forestry, cattle grazing, water, oil and gas), recreation, power generation, and residential communities.
 Land designations include public land and protected areas.

-Administration and purpose

-The area, which now includes Kananaskis Country, has been administered since 1945 as Improvement District No. 5 (Kananaskis).
-It was established by the Municipal Affairs branch of the Alberta Government for multiple uses including logging, gas and oil extraction, cattle grazing, recreation and tourism.
-All activities are planned and facilities are developed with watershed protection as a priority.

-Not all areas of Kananaskis Country are covered by the same measure of protection.
-Areas within Kananaskis Country include provincial parks, provincial recreation areas, wildland provincial parks, ecological reserves and Crown land.
-All of the aforementioned categories are governed by differing laws.

-A management plan approved in March 2003 by the Kananaskis Country restricts further development in the Spray Valley Provincial Park area to preserve the ecological integrity.
-Restrictions were imposed on off-road vehicles, snowmobiles, horseback riding and biking, however a site in the Spray Valley is considered for the construction of a small lodge.